 Notice 2018-61 observes that the miscellaneous itemized deductions that are not deductible under §67(g) appear to include the §642(h)(2) excess deduction.
-However, the IRS is studying whether to treat deductions that would have been treated under §67(e) in the hands of the estate or trust (and therefore not a miscellaneous itemized deduction) should be treated similarly to the individual beneficiaries (i.e., allowed in computing adjusted gross income and therefore not subject to §67(g).
+However, the IRS is studying whether to treat deductions that would have been treated under §67(e) in the hands of the estate or trust (and therefore not a miscellaneous itemized deduction of the estate or trust) should be treated similarly for the individual beneficiaries (i.e., allowed in computing adjusted gross income and therefore not subject to §67(g)).
 The IRS has the authority to adopt such a rule because §642(h) allows beneficiaries to take excess deductions in the last year of the estate or trust "in accordance with regulations prescribed by the Secretary."
+The current regulations are inconsistent with that result, however, because they provide that the §642(h)(2) excess deduction "Is not allowed in computing adjusted gross income."
+Treas.
+Reg. §1.642(h)-2(a).

-The 2018 Form 1041, Schedule K-1, and the related instructions all appear to allow beneficiaries to treat excess deductions carried out to beneficiaries following the final year of an estate or trust as miscellaneous itemized deductions not subject to the \$67(g) suspension of miscellaneous itemized deductions through 2025.
+Despite the inconsistent regulation, the 2018 Form 1041, Schedule K-1, and the related instructions appear to allow beneficiaries to treat excess deductions carried out to beneficiaries following the final year of an estate or trust as miscellaneous itemized deductions not subject to the §67(g) suspension of miscellaneous itemized deductions through 2025.
 The instructions for Box 11, Code A of the 2018 Schedule K-1 directs beneficiaries to report their share of excess deductions on line 16 of the 2018 Form 1040 Schedule A for miscellaneous itemized deductions that are still allowed.
+Interestingly, the Form 1040, Schedule A, line 16 instructions list several other types of "other deductions" (without mentioning excess deductions on the termination of a trust or estate) and states that "only the expenses listed next can be deducted on line 16."
+An official with the IRS Chief Counsel's Office has advised Vince Lackner (Pittsburgh, Pennsylvania) that unless the regulations are changed, excess deductions may not be claimed by beneficiaries on Schedule A of Form 1040 for 2018-2025, reasoning that "the regulations trump [any contrary form] instructions" (i.e., the Form 1041 Schedule K-1 instructions).